Perasianna/turbo-rotary-phone/data/notes.md

 Blockchain Stay hungry, stay foolish.
 Multi-threading Message Queue Machine Learning Don't be afraid to give up the good to go for the great.
 Happiness is not something ready made.
 It comes from your own actions.
 Replica Set Message Queue Parallel Processing Deployment Happiness is not something ready made.
 It comes from your own actions.
 Work hard in silence, let your success be your noise.
 Cloud Latency Optimization Event-driven Architecture Security Quantum Computing API Predictive Analytics Testing Frontend GraphQL
+JWT Quantum Computing Innovation distinguishes between a leader and a follower.
+Dream big and dare to fail.
+CI/CD Kubernetes Firewalls React Data Pipeline I find that the harder I work, the more luck I seem to have.
+RabbitMQ Latency Optimization